LA Galaxy planning for Ibrahimovic stay

 Ibrahimovic enjoyed a fine first season in MLS, scoring 22 goals in a struggling Galaxy side to seemingly draw interest from former club Milan ahead of Europe's January transfer window.

-The 37 year-old insisted his intention is to remain with Galaxy, whose technical director Jovan Kirovski added that it also wants to keep its star man.
+Yet the 37-year-old insists his intention is to remain with the Galaxy, whose technical director Jovan Kirovski has now added that they also want to keep their star man.

-"Ibrahimovic is a fantastic player, both for us and for the whole of MLS," Kirovski said.
+"Ibrahimovic is a fantastic player, both for us and for the whole of MLS," Kirovski told Sky Sport Italia.
 "He's the greatest player to have come to the American league.
 He's a killer, who always wants to win and score.

 "His contract isn't expiring - he still has a year on his contract with us.
 We want him to be happy with our team and we are working to ensure that he can continue playing for the Galaxy.